Price Skimming: Definition & Examples

 Usually, price skimming is used when a new product enters the market.
 The company responsible for that product chooses the highest price point customers are willing to pay for that product.
 This allows the company to gather as much revenue as possible while competition has not entered the market and the demand is high enough.
 This way company can quickly return its investment in product development.

-At this first phase of the price skimming, the company is counting on innovators and early adopters.
+In this first phase of price skimming, the company is counting on innovators and early adopters.
 For example, in the tech industry, those are the people who are always looking for cutting-edge technology and the latest innovations to buy.
 In the fashion industry, those would be trendsetters always looking to buy fresh new designs for the following season.
 Those kinds of people are willing to take some risk, and they are price insensitive.
 This phase is followed by price skimming marketing, labeling the product as a “must-have” and “the best in its category”.

 The first phase is considered to be over when the demand is satisfied for the first, highest price.
 By that time, competitors usually enter the market so it’s the moment for a price drop.
 This way of dynamic pricing allows the company to keep its competitiveness.
-When the price is lowered, a second phase of the price skimming strategy started.
+When the price is lowered, a second phase of the price skimming strategy starts.
 This follow-on price is appealing for more price-sensitive consumers, who start to buy the product.
-Theoretically, this would lead to a bigger quantity of sold products and generating additional revenue.
+Theoretically, this would lead to a bigger quantity of sold products and generate additional revenue.
 Additionally, the lower price would put some additional pressure on the competitors who are trying to enter the market at this point, since they would be using penetration pricing.

-The question we hear a lot is “price skimming works best for which types of products?”
+The question we hear a lot is “Price skimming works best for which types of products?”

 Usually, a price skimming strategy is appropriate when the demand curve is inelastic.
 This means that the quantity of demand is not very affected by the price, and lowering it would have only a minor effect on increasing the sales volume.
 Another condition for price skimming to be successful is that enough customers are willing to pay the high price for the product and that price does not attract competitors too fast.

 Also, price skimming is appropriate when the high price is interpreted as a sign of high quality.
 This is why it can be combined with the psychological pricing strategy called “prestige pricing”.
 However, you need to be careful there.
 If you pick too high a price point, or the price reduction comes too late, the customers can turn to a cheaper product.
 This will limit your sales volume.
 Additionally, if the new product price is much lower than the original price, you can make your loyal customers angry.
-Too big difference in two prices will make innovators and early adopters feel ripped off and if your company has already done this a few times, customers will start to wait a couple of months before buying the product.
+Too big a difference in two prices will make innovators and early adopters feel ripped off, and if your company has already done this a few times, customers will start to wait a couple of months before buying the product.